JagsJulia/Jags.jl/README.md

 This is a very preliminary package to use Jags from Julia.
 Right now the package has been tested on Mac OSX 10.9.3 and 10.10beta and Julia versions 0.3 and 0.4-dev+843.
 Some testing has taken place on Windows.

-Version 0.0.4 contains several examples for Jags.
+Version 0.0.4 contains several of the common Jags examples in the Examples subdirectory.

 For more info on Jags, please go to <http://mcmc-jags.sourceforge.net>.

-Branches on Github will contain Jags-jx.x-vx.x.x
+Development work will happen in Master.
+Tagged branches on Github will be labeled as Jags-jx.x-vx.x.x

 ## Usage